-What to expect from the Survey:
+What To Expect from the Quizzes?

-- You can take the quiz as many times as you like.
+- You can take the quizzes as many times as you like.
 Just make sure you go all the way to the end and get your results before closing your browser and reopening to access the quiz again.

 What are Doshas?

 Dosha means elements.
 There are 5 elements that everything in the world is made from- Ether, Air, Fire, Water and Earth.
 In Ayurveda we group elements together to only mention 3.
 Ether/Air, Fire/Water, Earth/Water.
 These are called Vata, Pitta and Kapha.

 Your body and mind’s health are determined by how balanced your elements are and how much they move around.
 The more balance of air, fire and earth you have the more health you will enjoy.

 Here is a short explanation of Dosha traits.

 Our Vata energy helps us to explore creativity and inquisitiveness, express ourselves, and remain in motion.
 When excessive, Vata energy can cause dry skin, insomnia, constipation, and various nervous disorders.

 Our Pitta energy drives us to achieve, accomplish goals, and exhibit fiery qualities like passion and anger.
 When excessive, Pitta energy can cause indigestion, liver complaints, bloating, fatigue, and other ailments.

 Our Kapha energy helps us to feel grounded, facilitates our nurturing of others, and helps us exhibit a calming presence in stressful situations.
 When excessive, Kapha energy can cause weight gain, diabetes, and a feeling of lethargy.